New York Bar Pro Bono Requirement

 - Please note that certain RRLP sub-projects may not be eligible for the New York requirement.

 - Students Against Gender-Based Exploitation

 - Servicemembers and Veterans legal Assistance Project

-- Women’s Legal Assistance Project
+- Women’s Re-Entry Legal Services

 Please remember that Penn Law cannot officially verify that a particular pro bono activity is eligible (or ineligible) for New York’s pro bono requirement.
 If you have specific questions about eligibility, please email the New York bar directly.